dbots-pkg/dbots.js/README.md

 ## Contribution

 Any contribution may be useful for the package!
-Make sure when making issues or PRs that the issue has not been addressed yet in a past issue/PR.
+Make sure when making issues or PRs that the matter has not been addressed yet in a past issue/PR.

 ## Other Links